 Planning for ongoing documentation and maintenance as monitoring and recording errors can keep all the parts moving smoothly together.
 This culture can promote the concept of keeping high-quality technical documentation and algorithms which go conjointly with the coding.

-STEP 6: Initiate a small project
+STEP 6: Initiate A Small Project

 After following the process make sure that everything is in its place and release a small microservice project at first before implementing it completely.